irmen/synthesizer/pyminiaudio/README.md

            Halt playback and close down the device.

        start(self, audio_producer: Callable[[int, int, int], Union[bytes, array.array]]) -> None
            Start the audio device: playback begins.
-The audio data is provided by the given audio_producer function.
-           The function receives three parameters: required number of frames, sample width, number of channels.
-           THe function must return the sample data as raw bytes or as an array.array
+The audio data is provided by the given audio_producer generator.
+The generator gets sent the required number of frames and should yield the sample data as raw bytes or as an array.array.  (it should already be started before passing it in)

        stop(self) -> None
            Halt playback.